Brands and Horns

 • They’ll be cleaner, and look “nicer” (although some new horns also offer a sort of “vintage” look, if you prefer that)

-• Easier to find, and can be ordered
+• Easier to find, and can be ordered.

-• Intonation is likely to be better
+• Intonation is likely to be more accurate, and smoother keywork

 … and there are definitely some downsides to a new horn:

 • The Sound! this is debatable, but I firmly believe the newer horns’ sounds are often thinner and never as rich as most older horns.
+Although with the new resurgence of modern horn manufacturing, I have great optimism that newer horns will continue to improve.

 • New horns can be much heavier